15 Cool 3D Printed Dice You Can Print At Home

-Game-players of all kinds tend to have their prized, custom pieces that reflect their pride.
+Game players of all kinds tend to have their prized, custom pieces that reflect their pride.
 Chess players have custom boards, and trading card players have their rare favorites.
-For players of many games of chance, their pride is usually their dice.
+For players of many games of chance, their pride is usually their own dice.

 3D printed dice are especially popular for those who play games like Dungeons and Dragons, as the game revolves around building unique settings and scenarios with customized characters.

-While custom dice are the pride of many a serious D&D player, 3D printed dice can also be used to replace lost pieces in old board games, or act as prizes for competitions.
+While custom dice are the pride of many a serious DnD player, 3D printed dice can also be used to replace lost pieces in old board games, or act as prizes for competitions.

-Dice may seem like a simple enough concept, but the different varieties and cool ideas make 3D printed dice a lot more of a creative pursuit that most would assume.
+Dice may seem like a simple enough concept, but the different varieties and cool ideas make 3D printed dice a lot more of a creative pursuit than most would assume.
+So as long as you have a good STL file and make sure your print settings are right, you can make just about any kind of die you like to play with or even to sell.

 Here we’re going to look at some of our favorites, as well as 3D printed dice towers that put the ‘fair’ back in ‘fair play.’

-First, we have 3D printed dice you can download for free and print today, and we’ve also included 3D printed dice towers, and dice holders.
+First, we have 3D printed dice you can download for free and print today, and we’ve also included print examples of dice towers, and dice holders that we’ve found in our search.

 3D Printed Dice